-- advising the Board about the performance of the Managing Director; and - overseeing the culture and capability, diversity, employment strategy, policy and practices of Iluka.
+- overseeing the overall remuneration strategy of Iluka and its specific application to the Managing Director and direct reports, and the remuneration of non-executive directors: - advising the Board about the performance of the Managing Director; and - overseeing the culture and capability, diversity, employment strategy, policy and practices of Iluka.

-During the year, the People and Performance Committee engaged with shareholders and proxy advisers in relation to the 2020 remuneration outcomes and the impact of the COVID pandemic.
-The People and Performance Committee also reviewed the business's strategic workforce and succession plans for key roles and considered employee engagement and workforce trends.
-The People and Performance Committee also completed remuneration benchmarking in response to changing market conditions.
+During 2022, the People and Performance Committee engaged with shareholders and proxy advisers in relation to the 2022 remuneration outcomes.
+The People and Performance Committee also established the remuneration incentive framework for Sierra Rutile, approved a diversity and inclusion strategy as a critical enabler of building future talent pipelines and enabling an inclusive high-performing culture; and reviewed the business's strategic workforce and succession plans for key roles and considered employee engagement and workforce trends.